r3bl-org/r3bl-open-core/tuify/README.md

 1. Install [`nu`](https://crates.io/crates/nu) shell on your system using `cargo install nu`.
 It is available for Linux, macOS, and Windows.

-### Nu shell scripts to build, run, test etc.
+### Nu shell scripts to build, run, test, etc.

-<a id="markdown-nu-shell-scripts-to-build%2C-run%2C-test-etc." name="nu-shell-scripts-to-build%2C-run%2C-test-etc."></a>

-<a id="markdown-nu-shell-scripts-to-build%2C-run%2C-test-etc."
+<a id="markdown-nu-shell-scripts-to-build%2C-run%2C-test%2C-etc." name="nu-shell-scripts-to-build%2C-run%2C-test%2C-etc."></a>
-name="nu-shell-scripts-to-build%2C-run%2C-test-etc."></a>

 Go to the `tuify` folder and run the commands below.
 These commands are defined in the `./run` folder.